alibaba/opentelemetry-go-auto-instrumentation/docs/how-to-write-tests-for-plugins.md

 the latest version of the library, as fetched from remote, as part of a nightly build.
 If a new version of a library will not work with the agent, we find out through this build and can address it by the next release of the agent.

-Users can add a muzzle check case by calling `NewLatestDepthTestCase`, the arguments taken by `NewLatestDepthTestCase` are almost the same as `NewGeneralTestCase`.
+Users can add a latest-depth check case by calling `NewLatestDepthTestCase`, the arguments taken by `NewLatestDepthTestCase` are almost the same as `NewGeneralTestCase`.
 You need to additionally specify the dependency name of the plugin and the list of classes that need to do the latest-depth check.